Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 - f
 - f

-Based off these fundamental ideas, we aimed to conceptualize our robot and
+Based off these fundamental ideas, we aimed to conceptualize our robot.
 Next, we immediately begain the prototyping and iteration process.

-Here are the designs we went through
+Here are the designs we went through: